 Work Capability Assessment

-When you make a claim for Employment and Support Allowance (ESA), you will usually have a Work Capability Assessment.
-You may also be asked to take part in a medical assessment.
+If you make a claim for Employment and Support Allowance (ESA) from the Department of Work and Pensions, you will need to take a Work Capability Assessment to test to what extent you require the allowance.
+Also, you may also be asked to take part in a medical assessment so you can be assessed more accurately on your specific needs.

 About the Work Capability Assessment